davidmolina/davidmolina.github.io/resume.md

 Created and co-organized a Dover Coders meetup group with another JPED co-worker, Lawrence Wehle, a contracted software engineer while I was deployed to Dover AFB.
 We had over a dozen meetups, and it was rewarding meeting local experienced programmers and learning from Lawrence himself.
 Quiet but profoundly smart and the IT backbone at JPED.

-Stepped down from Dover Coders when I exited Dover AFB back to Portland, Oregon.
+Stepped down when I exited Dover AFB back to Portland, Oregon.

 # Advisor